In 1970, Congress made marijuana a Schedule 1 substance under the Controlled

 Substance Act because back then, the government believed that marijuana

 had “no accepted medical use.”
-Now, forty-five years later,
+Now, nearly 50 years later,

 Medical Marijuana Backed by Research

-In 2007, researchers at California Pacific Medical Center reported that
+conditions.
+In 2007, researchers at California Pacific Medical Center

-a chemical found in marijuana, cannabidiol, may prevent cancer cells from
+reported that a chemical found in marijuana, cannabidiol, may prevent

 In 2010, researchers at Harvard Medical School found that in low doses,